We’re not shy about awareness here and our hearts are often open to the reality of life, regardless of what it may bring.

 We returned home in a blur.
 Under the cover of darkness with Christmas lights twinkling and the kids eager to open their advent calendars, learn of their new brother or sister and commence Christmas….
 It was so very different to what we’d planned.

-I can’t explain how my brain hurt, how I craved to switch off, how every kick and movement within me broke my heart that little but more.
+I can’t explain how my brain hurt.
+How I craved to switch off.
+How every kick and movement within me broke my heart that little bit more.
 I couldn’t understand how the world could appear so normal when it had crumbled around me, within me.

-The next few days whilst we waited for a second opinion were again lived in that bubble but with naivety shed, I wasn’t heavily pregnant but was showing if I had tight clothes on, my pregnancy could of been mistaken but I suddenly had an overwhelming urge to point out to people I was having a baby, I wanted people to understand how proud I was to be carrying a child.
+The next few days whilst we waited for a second opinion we again lived in that bubble but with naivety shed.
+I wasn’t heavily pregnant but was showing if I had tight clothes on.
+My pregnancy could have been mistaken but I suddenly had an overwhelming urge to point out to people I was having a baby.
+I wanted people to understand how proud I was to be carrying a child.
 I wanted to regain the excitement and wonder that had been lost.

-A few days later we met for another scan in the hope of a miracle, a percentage we could deal with, a different opinion….but it didn’t happen, if anything the prognosis was delivered worse that before.
+A few days later we met for another scan in the hope of a miracle, a percentage we could deal with, a different opinion.
+But it didn’t happen.
+If anything, the prognosis was delivered worse than before.

-We were told our daughter would almost certainly die during childbirth or very shortly after, she would have no quality of life and be expected to be in a vegetive state should she survive, she would not talk or walk, she would not be able to see or hear, her movements on the screen were involuntary reflexes, her brain would not function and was severely damaged along with other major problems, at the lowest case scenario it was evident she would have no quality of life and to be born into this world would bring with it pain and suffering and non communication, should she survive which was not to be expected.
+We were told our daughter would almost certainly die during childbirth or very shortly after.
+She would have no quality of life and be expected to be in a vegetative state should she survive.
+She would not talk or walk.
+She would not be able to see or hear.
+Her movements on the screen were involuntary reflexes.
+Her brain would not function and was severely damaged along with other major problems.
+In the lowest case scenario it was evident she would have no quality of life and to be born into this world would bring with it pain and suffering and non-communication, should she survive which was not to be expected.

-We didn’t want our child to suffer, to bring her into a world with no hope to die would be painful for her, painful for her siblings.
+We didn’t want our child to suffer.
+To bring her into a world with no hope but to die would be painful for her and painful for her siblings.
 Mother Nature had been cruel and we found our option was then to be cruel to be kind.

 We don’t need judging.
-We stand by our choice, we don’t take guilt with us.
-We terminated out of love & an understanding that life isn’t given to be partaken by suffering, solitary pain or with zero quality.
+We stand by our choice.
+We don’t take guilt with us.
+We terminated out of love and an understanding that life isn’t given to be partaken by suffering, solitary pain or with zero quality.
 Our daughter did not deserve that just because we could not face to let her go.
-To keep her would of been selfish.
+To keep her would have been selfish.

 Labour has always come easy for me but this was the hardest, saddest day of our lives.

-With the support of my fiancé our daughter entered the world that evening, she did not cry.
+With the support of my fiancé our daughter entered the world that evening.
+She did not cry.
 She had already gone.
-She was perfect, she was tiny and fitted in my hand, she looked perfect and it was so very hard to understand how she could look so perfect but be so poorly inside.
-Her eyes were still fused and it broke my heart that we’d never see them and the thing that stays with me most is the temperature of her cheeks on my lips as I kissed her and tried to imprint those moments with her on my mind in an attempt to never be forgot.
+She was perfect.
+She was tiny and fitted in my hand.
+She looked perfect and it was so very hard to understand how she could look so perfect but be so poorly inside.
+Her eyes were still fused and it broke my heart that we’d never see them.
+The thing that stays with me most is the temperature of her cheeks on my lips as I kissed her and tried to imprint those moments with her on my mind in an attempt to never be forgot.

 I have not forgotten.

 We spent the next 24 hours with her.
-We dressed her in dolly clothes which we’d heartbreakingly shopped for in Mothercare after our final scan.
+We dressed her in dolly clothes which we had heartbreakingly shopped for in Mothercare after our final scan.

-I returned home the next day leaving our baby in the mortuary, we were greeted to the normality of Christmas lights but with the complete randomness of the Salvation Army brass band outside our house playing Christmas Carols….a contrast of both sadness and poignancy.
+I returned home the next day leaving our baby in the mortuary.
+We were greeted with the normality of Christmas lights but with the complete randomness of the Salvation Army brass band outside our house playing Christmas Carols.
+A contrast of both sadness and poignancy.

-Picking ourselves up just two weeks before Christmas for the sake of the children was something we had no choice but to do, carrying on like normal when we were miles away from normal and the only thing we wanted to do was curl up was hard, but we had to.
-School nativities were attended, carol services & Santa visits were all done.
-We received seasons greetings with condolences.
+Picking ourselves up just two weeks before Christmas for the sake of the children was something we had no choice but to do.
+Carrying on like normal when we were miles away from normal and the only thing we wanted to do was curl up was hard, but we had to.
+School nativities were attended, and carol services and Santa visits were all done.
+We received season greetings with condolences.

 We had a postmortem a few months later that confirmed again to us that the decisions we had made were right but the reality was still an awful confirmation.
-There was never any reason for why things went wrong, we were just a statistic.
-Something as delicate and intricate as growing a life is an unbelievably complex thing & it doesn’t always go to plan.
-It’s a sad but harsh reality of life that we naively take for granted until we find ourselves in situations that remind us in the most cruelest of ways.
+There was never any reason for why things went wrong.
+We were just a statistic.
+Something as delicate and intricate as growing a life is an unbelievably complex thing and it doesn’t always go to plan.
+It’s a sad but harsh reality of life that we naively take for granted until we find ourselves in situations that remind us in the most cruellest of ways.

-4 months after our daughter entered the world we arranged her funeral, her coffin was no bigger than the bouquet of flowers it nestled beside in the back of the hurst, we had a service, had readings and played songs in the chapel.
+Four months after our daughter entered the world, we arranged her funeral.
+Her coffin was no bigger than the bouquet of flowers it nestled beside the back of the hearse.
+We had a service, had readings and played songs in the chapel.